This guide is based on UK law. It was last updated in November 2016.

 TUPE is an acronym for the Transfer of Undertakings (Protection of Employment) Regulations.
-The Regulations were first passed in 1981 but overhauled in 2006.
+The Regulations were first passed in 1981, overhauled in 2006, and further amendments made in 2014.
 TUPE is a significant and often tricky piece of legislation adopted by the UK in order to implement the European Acquired Rights Directive.

 Why do you need to know anything about TUPE?

 TUPE applies every day to an enormous number of different business transactions and it is essential that employers of all sizes understand what employment liabilities can arise.
 TUPE can apply (to name but a few of many examples) when employers:

 - sell or buy part or all of a business as a going concern;

 - outsource or make a "service provision change" involving either (a) an initial outsourcing of a service (e.g. where services transfer from the customer to an external contractor); (b) a subsequent transfer (e.g. where services transfer from the first external contractor to a different external contractor; and (c) bringing the service back in-house (e.g. where services transfer from an external contractor back to the customer)